swup/astro/README.md

 ### config.animationClass

-If you're not using one of the provided themes, you will need this class for defining your own transition styles.
+If you're not using one of the provided themes, you will need this class for defining your own animation styles.

-The class prefix for detecting transition timing.
+The class prefix for detecting animation timing.
 Swup will wait for all CSS transitions and keyframe animations to finish on these elements before swapping in the content of the new page.
 The default option will select all elements with class names beginning in `transition-`.